akintolafemi/bankingbh-java/README.md

 7. API Documentation with Swagger(OpenAPI) will be visible at http://localhost:3001/swagger-ui/index.html
 8. Static UI page is served at http://localhost:3001/index.html
 10. 9 test cases were written to test the following.
 To run the tests, depending on your IDE, click on the project and click on test.
-- Tests
 - Test for when no authorization token is found in header
 - Test for when invalid authorization token is sent in header
 - Test for get valid customer details
 - Test for get invalid customer details
 - Test for get valid account transactions
 - Test for get invalid account transactions
 - Test for invalid customer on create current account
 - Test for null customer on create current account
 - Test for invalid initial credit on create current account

 ## Resources